-As with any touristic place, get there as soon as they open, to avoid the crowds and have more time (and space) to take cute photos.
+As with any tourist place, get there as soon as they open to avoid the crowds and have more time (and space) to take cute photos.

 You’ll also get to park in the parking lot next to the castle, hassle-free, for a 10 lei fee.

 I suggest you schedule at least 2 hours to visit Corvin Castle.
-Also save some time to visit the museums located in the yard, in front of the castle.
+Also, save some time by visiting the museums located in the yard, in front of the castle.

 By the time you finish your visit, it will be lunchtime.

 Right next to Corvin Castle, you’ll see a cute (and yummy) restaurant, which I sincerely recommend.
-It’s called Werk restaurant, and it has great food, friendly staff and the interior is just stunning.
+It’s called Werk restaurant, and it has great food and friendly staff, and the interior is just stunning.

 2 pm: Deva Fortress